Bangkok Belly: Understanding and Preventing Traveller’s Diarrhea in Thailand

 What is Bangkok Belly?

-Symptoms: How to Recognise Bangkok Belly
+How Long Does Bangkok Belly Last?

 It comes over you very quickly, and you’ll need to make an urgent dash for the nearest bathroom.
 The first symptom is the urgent need to take the porcelain bus tour.
 This adventure is most often of the liquid kind, unpleasant, and has a really awful odour—worse than usual.
 Severe bouts can also be accompanied by vomiting, but it’s not as common.